-These are 'active' or 'dynamic' stretches, meaning the horse needs to perform the stretch, vs. 'passive' stretches where the handler effects the stretch, usually by applying a pulling force to the respective limb.
+“Carrot Stretches” are active or dynamic stretches, meaning the horse needs to perform the stretch.
+In comparison, there are ‘passive’ stretches, where the handler effects the stretch, usually by applying a pulling force to the respective limb.

 Please note this important difference: